 Nobody warns you that empathy is an unraveling; that familiarity becomes untied when you’re no longer familiar to yourself – like when you arrive at a place where life gives new meaning.
 This happens to me each week in prison.
 I place my keys, purse, and book bag on a scanner for the first guard to search.
 I pass a second guard station.
 Then, I walk along a cold concrete floor where emotions are bare, where guard-inmate relationships are distant.
 I assume the felon position; arms outstretched and sign in with the purpose of my visit.
 Sounds of steel doors reverberate like a 12-guage shot gun.
 I settle in a classroom alone, locked in, waiting for eleven men to share their ideas, hopes, thoughts, dreams, and vulnerabilities with me.
 When I’m having a bad week one offers this advice, “While other people may be able to stop you temporarily, you’re the only one who can stop you permanently.”
 It’s true, and I use the advice through the week and it gets me through the next.
 They are at a crossroads in life but so am I.

-My students wear tan-colored jumpsuits that button up the front over white T-shirts.
-Sneakers are all white.
-My job is to teach them how to write, so I make a list of prompts, but by the second class I find that I am the one learning too.
+My goal is to teach them how to write, so I make a list of prompts, but by the second class I find that I am the one learning too.
 “Scratch” means “money,” “wiped down” means “robbed,” “a dime” means “ten years.”
 And “The Slam” is the staple food of correctional institutions: Ramen, peanut butter, Flamin’ Hot Cheetos, and ranch dressing, and I learn how to connect papers by tearing off the ends to make a staple.
 I ask them to describe an everyday noise that drives them crazy.
 A favorite holiday.
-Their first love.
-Amazed by the ease with which they open-up and their willingness to share secrets – then I lose two students along the way to early release dates – and I feel the loss harder than I expected.
+Amazed by the ease with which they open-up and their willingness to share secrets – I lose two students along the way to early release dates – and I feel the loss harder than I expected.
 And I wonder was there more I could have taught them?